 Ten years later, two retrospective exhibitions took place in Salford and Oldham.
 But it was not until 2013 when curator Anna Douglas was researching photographers of the early 1960s, that she by chance came across the Lowry centre’s website and discovered Shirley Baker.
 Anna then featured Shirley’s work in her exhibition in Nottingham, Saturday Night Sunday Morning: the authentic moment in British Photography, which brought Shirley’s work to wider critical attention.

 Shirley’s first London solo exhibition Women and Children; and Loitering Men took place at The Photographer’s Gallery, London in 2015.
 This was also curated by Anna Douglas and was one of the gallery’s most highly attended exhibitions.
 The accompanying book was also a success and the first and second editions sold out before the end of the show.
-The exhibition showed in Madrid for Summer 2016 and is currently on show at Manchester Art Gallery until 28th August 2017 .
+The exhibition showed in Madrid for Summer 2016 and toured to Manchester Art Gallery for Summer 2017.

 Coinciding with Photo London in May of 2016 Photofusion launched On the Beach – an exhibition of Shirley’s lesser known work from the 1970’s.
 It comprised of photographs taken on the beaches of Blackpool – a northern English seaside town, and was contrasted with images captured on the beaches of the South of France.
-On the Beach, curated by Anna Douglas is currently on show at the Grundy Art Gallery in Blackpool until end August 2017
+On the Beach, curated by Anna Douglas.
+This exhibition toured to the Grundy Art Gallery in Blackpool for summer 2017

 In November 2016 James Hyman gallery took a collection of Shirley’s street photographs to Paris Photo the international art fair for photography held in the prestigious Grand Palais Museum.

-In January – March 2017 several of Shirley’s photographs were on show in an exhibition North: Identity, Photography, Fashion at Open Eye Gallery – Liverpool Waterfront, and this will be touring to Somerset House in London from November 2017 – February 2018.
+In January – March 2017 several of Shirley’s photographs were on show in an exhibition North: Identity, Photography, Fashion at Open Eye Gallery – Liverpool which toured to Somerset House, London in November 2017.

 Over Shirley’s extensive career, she continued to observe the world around her.
 While her ‘street photographs’ may epitomise her career, there are other bodies of work taken over several decades, equal in quiet poetic drama and everyday humour.
 Over the coming years, we aim to introduce audiences to new bodies of work including children, older women, people with their pets, jazz clubs and much more.